Tunguska event

-The asteroid approached from the east-south-east, probably with a relatively high speed of about 80 Mach.
-Though the incident is classified as an impact event, the object is thought to have exploded at an altitude of 5 to 10 km rather than hitting the Earth's surface, leaving no impact crater.
+The event is attributed to a meteor air burst, the atmospheric explosion of a stony asteroid about 50-60 m wide.
+The asteroid approached from the east-south-east, probably with a relatively high speed of about 27 km/s.
+Though the incident is classified as an impact event, the object is thought to have exploded at an altitude of 5-10 km rather than hitting the Earth's surface, leaving no impact crater.

-The Tunguska event is the largest impact event on Earth in recorded history, though much larger impacts are believed to have occurred in prehistoric times.
-An explosion of this magnitude would be capable of destroying a large metropolitan area.
+Occurring over an area of 2150 km2 in the sparsely populated East Siberian taiga, the explosion felled a significant amount of trees.
+Eyewitness accounts suggest up to three people may have died.
+An explosion of the Tunguska magnitude would be capable of destroying a large metropolitan area.

 The event has been depicted in numerous works of fiction.
-The equivalent Torino scale rating for the impactor is 8: a certain collision with local destruction.